 “As the government continues to make unprecedented decisions that affect the lives of young people, the government must make attempts to speak directly with young people and address the issues that affect them.”

 The youth-led charity stands in support of all of the key workers across the UK, particularly those working for the NHS, striving to provide essential services and keep us safe.
-Early indications since the global spread of Coronavirus, suggest the inequalities faced across our health service remain an issue.
+Early indications since the global spread of Coronavirus, suggest the inequalities faced by Black, Asian and Minority Ethnic people across our health service remain an issue.
 The British Youth Council continues to believe health care settings should remain a safe, suitable and youth-friendly environment where possible.
 The current crisis has highlighted the ways in which chronic underfunding has led to inequalities in access to health care.
 Young people in insecure work and those who are socially and geographically isolated remain a concern for our members.
 We can not forget to address these issues of access and inequality in the wake of Coronavirus.

 The crisis has further highlighted the need for increased mental health support for young people.
 The British Youth Council calls on the UK Government to create an open door policy within Child and Adolescent Mental Health Services.
 This approach would ensure that young people experiencing a mental health crisis can always access the support they need.
 We call for mental health support which is age-appropriate, youth-friendly and accessible both locally and nationally for 16-25 year olds.